patricnilackshan/Professional-Headshot-Photo-Generator/README.md

 <br>
 <br>

-THEN OPEN THE link provided in the output console to open the WebUI 🌐
+To view the WebUI, please open the Gradio link that appears in the output console of your Google Colab Notebook 🤖
 <br>
 <br>